vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

 The navigation menu allows you to choose the simulation time range.
 You can also view a custom time range by dragging the cursors.

 {{< img src="timewindow.png" alt="Timewindow" >}}

-## Assertions

-The image below shows the status of the simulation (Ongoing, successful, timeout...).
-If your simulation has assertions, you can click this label.
-You can add comments to the run by clicking on the {{< icon comment-alt >}} icon.

-{{< img src="timeline-assertions.png" alt="Timeline assertions" >}}

 ## Timeline